094459/newsletter-oss-projects/README.md

 [2025-bootiful-aws-ai](https://aws-oss.beachgeek.co.uk/4aj) is just what you need if you are looking to explore the wonderful world of MCP in Java.
 James and Josh have put together this simple demo that uses the recently GAd Spring Boot AI libraries to make creating MCP clients and servers a breeze.(#208)

+**a2a-advisory-trading**

+[a2a-advisory-trading](https://aws-oss.beachgeek.co.uk/4gv) is a comprehensive demo of a serverless multi-agent trading advisory system built on AWS, leveraging Google's Agent2Agent Protocol using a2a SDK, Strands Agent, and built-in MCP tools from Strands SDK to deliver personalized investment analysis, risk assessment, and secure trade execution.
+This project serves as a reference implementation demonstrating how to design and deploy multi-agent systems using Google's Agent2Agent Protocol on AWS through a serverless architecture, powered by Strands Agent and Amazon Bedrock.
+It showcases patterns for building agent networks while leveraging cloud-native services. (#212)

 **ai-driven-sql-generation**

 [ai-driven-sql-generation](https://aws-oss.beachgeek.co.uk/3w0) this sample code from AWS Community Builder Hardik Singh Behl uses Amazon Bedrock with Spring AI to convert natural language queries to SQL queries, using Anthropic's Claude 3 Haiku model.(#197)